jeffkaufman/icdiff/README.md

 ### Options
 ```
   -h, --help           show this help message and exit
   --cols=COLS          specify the width of the screen.
-Autodetection is Linux
+Autodetection is Unix
                        only
   --head=HEAD          consider only the first N lines of each file
   --highlight          color by changing the background color instead of the